Georgia Florida and Alabama Railroad

 The Georgia, Florida and Alabama Railroad (the GF&A), known as the Sumatra Leaf Route, and colloquially as the Gopher, Frog & Alligator was a 180 mi-long railroad from Richland, Georgia to Carrabelle, Florida.
 It was founded in 1895 as a logging railroad, the Georgia Pine Railway.
+Despite the name, the GF&A never had any trackage in Alabama.

 The northern and southern ends of the railroad have been abandoned, but the section from Cuthbert, Georgia, to Tallahassee, Florida, remains in use by various railroads.